eandersons/energi-docker-compose/README.md

     to use multiple accounts for staking each password must be entered in a separate line in the same order addresses are specified in `configs/energi3_account_address`;

   these files are used to get account's address and password to automatically unlock account for staking when launching Energi Gen 3 Core Node;
-- copy keystore file to `volumes/root/.energicore3/keystore`;
+- copy keystore file to `setup/.energicore3/keystore`;
-- bootstrap chaindata and start the Energi Gen 3 Core Node container: `./bootstrap-chaindata.sh`;
-  > `bootstrap-chaindata.sh` should be made executable or it can be run using a shell binary (for example: `bash bootstrap-chaindata.sh`);
-  >
-  > `docker-compose run` is used in `bootstrap-chaindata.sh` so `sudo` might be necessary.
+  > Note: a copy of keystore file should be stored in a safe place as the keystore file that will be placed in `setup/.energicore/keystore` will be moved to a Docker volume.
 - open the necessary ports for external inbound access in router and/or firewall:
   - `39797` TCP;
   - `39797` UDP;

   `39797` TCP and UDP ports are required for staking and Masternode as it is mentioned [here (section "1.7.
-Firewall Rules")](https://docs.energi.software/en/advanced/core-node-vps#h-17-firewall-rules).
+Firewall Rules")](https://docs.energi.software/en/advanced/core-node-vps#h-17-firewall-rules);
+- to move keystore file to the Energi data directory volume, bootstrap chaindata and start the Energi Gen 3 Core Node container the following command should be executed: `./setup.sh`;
+  > `setup.sh` should be made executable or it can be run using a shell binary (for example: `[ba]sh setup.sh`);
+  >
+  > `docker-compose run` and `docker-compose up` is used in `setup.sh` so `sudo` might be necessary.

+The aforementioned actions must be executed only once - when running Energi Core Node coneainer for the first time.
+Later on container can be started with the command `docker-compose up --detach`.

 To check if Energi Gen 3 Core Node is running and account is unlocked for staking, execute the following commands: